-Once participants have logged in, a "Supermarket" page and a "Shopping Cart" page become accessible.
-The "Supermarket" page contains a list of all available items.
-Items are grouped in 10 categories: fruit, vegetables, egg & dairy, meat & fish, bread & savoury snacks, pasta & rice, pantry, sweets, ready meals, drinks.
+Once participants have logged in, additional pages become accessible.
+In the complex choice environment, there is one page with a long list of all available items.
+Items are grouped in 10 categories: fruit, vegetables, egg & dairy, meat & fish, bakery, pasta & rice, pantry, snacks, ready meals, drinks.
 Categories are not explicitly labelled.
 The order of categories and the order of items within each category is randomised.